BetonQuest/BetonQuest/docs/API/ConfigPatcher.md

 2. This is the `SET` transformer.
 It will set `defaultConversationColor` to `BLUE`.
 3. This is the `LIST_ENTRY_ADD` transformer.
 It will append `teleport` to the list with the key `cmdBlacklist`.

+All patches that are newer than the configs current version are applied, starting with the oldest one.

 ## Config Versions
 The versions in the patch file have four digits (`1.2.3.4`).
 The first three are the semantic version of the BetonQuest version that this patch updates the config to.
 The last digit is used to version multiple patches during the